reactor/.github/CONTRIBUTING.md

 1. Preserve existing formatting; i.e. do not reformat code for its own sake
 1. Open brackets on same line, close brackets isolated on a dedicated new line
 1. `else`, `catch`, `finally` on a new line

+Each project might have some formatter configuration exported, see [Importing and following the Reactor Code Style](#importing-and-following-the-reactor-code-style) for more details.

 ## :sparkles: PR and commit style